inimukmin/NCAA-game-highlights/README.md

 AWS CloudShell has AWS CLI pre-installed aws --version

-Python3 should be pre-installed also python --version
+Python3 should be pre-installed also python3 --version

 ## **3** Retrieve AWS Account ID